johnhatvani/JustATableCellFactory/README.md

 - Cocoapods - Integrate this into cocoapods
 - AppleDoc - HTML generated and Xcode integrated appledoc comments
 - ViewController based mapping - Add functionality to easily add/preserve ViewController -> Cell mapping.
-Minimising coupling _of course._
 - A Proper Demo - Learn by doing and by looking at what I did.